Homebrew/homebrew-cask/.github/ISSUE_TEMPLATE.md

 Before opening your issue **you must check our instructions** for [reporting bugs](https://github.com/caskroom/homebrew-cask#reporting-bugs) or [making requests](https://github.com/caskroom/homebrew-cask#requests), as appropriate.
-Note the former has many links to help diagnose and fix the most common issues.
+Note the former has several links to help diagnose and fix common issues.

 If none of those guides is appropriate, delete this template and explain your issue in detail.